View Document Text

 that would be material to a client’s evaluation of the investment adviser or the integrity of its management.

-There are no legal or disciplinary events required to be disclosed under this item.
+Burgundy does not have any legal or disciplinary events to report to you under this item.

 Item 10: Other Financial Industry Activities and Affiliations